whatmakeart/whatmakeart.github.io/content/sewing/how-to-sew-a-cargo-pocket.md

 ---
 title: How to Sew a Cargo Pocket
+tags:
+  - stub
 ---

 ## Prerequisites

-To complete this tutorial you should be familiar with [How to Thread an Juki DDL 870 Industrial Sewing Machine](tutorials/how-to-thread-an-juki-ddl-870-industrial-sewing-machine.md) [How to Sew a Patch Pocket](how-to-sew-a-patch-pocket.md)
+To complete this tutorial you should be familiar with [How to Thread an Juki DDL 870 Industrial Sewing Machine](./how-to-thread-an-juki-ddl-870-industrial-sewing-machine.md) [How to Sew a Patch Pocket](./how-to-sew-a-patch-pocket.md)

 ## Instructions